tjcchen/node-twilio-sms/README.md

 https://www.twilio.com/

 ## License
-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the Apache-2.0 License.